raveintospace/Stanford2023/README.md

 - Options menu to select the deck, the card color and to check the scoreboard
 - Button to start / restart the game
 - ConfirmationDialog when game ends, user can play again, save the score (if it's a top score) or quit the game
+- DeckCreator view to create a custom deck or edit the existing one
 - Scoreform view to save the score
 - Scoreboard view with highest ten scores & reset possibility
 - Credits view with project's info